-He was never much of what you would call a cheerful man; in fact his personality was as dark as they came and after his father Duke Rival had a severe brain aneurism and had been told he could go at any time, Bruce seemed to hit rock bottom.
-Without his father Bruce would literally be all alone in the world, the last Rival alive.
-His families’ large estate had already been pretty much empty, but with his father gone and without the long time staff of live in servants Bruce knew it would be a desolate and lonely existence.
+He was never much of what you would call a cheerful man; in fact, his personality was as dark as they came and after his father Duke Rival had a severe brain aneurysm and had been told he could go at any time, Bruce seemed to hit rock bottom.
+Without his father, Bruce would literally be all alone in the world, the last Rival alive.
+His families’ large estate had already been pretty much empty, but with his father gone and without the long-time staff of live-in servants Bruce knew it would be a desolate and lonely existence.

 Being on the job as a Journalist, he was given a seat up front.
 Unsure what to expect Bruce along with the growing crowd was amazed at the young vibrant woman that walked up to the microphone.
 Salina LaRue was breathtakingly beautiful; she was curvy yet thin with long wavy black hair and eyes of emerald green that seemed to sparkle as she read to them.
 Her voice was sultry and smooth and seemed to put the whole room into a trance.
 She wore a flirtatious smile as she signed one book after another making idle chit chat with her admiring fans.